-County issues emergency declaration for boil advisories
+County declares emergency after boil advisories

 FARMINGTON — San Juan County issued a declaration of emergency today on behalf of the Morningstar and Harvest Gold water systems, which have been under a boil advisory for more than two weeks.